RezaGooner/Traffic-Light-with-Counter/README.md

 2. **Adjustable Timings**:
    - Buttons are used to increase or decrease the duration of each light.
    - The updated timings are reflected in the countdown display.
+   - After finishing the setting, press the three buttons in order to apply.

 3. **7-Segment Display**:
    - A two-digit 7-segment display shows the remaining time for the current light in a countdown format.